MaysamPx/stream-data-store-retrieval-with-mongodb/README.md

 # Stream data store retrieval with mongodb
 ### **Problem/Task:**

 Implement a data pipeline to process streaming IoT data.
 Data is a sort of sensor reading for specific devices.
-The goal is to provide a simulation of these kinds of data pipelines to handle the incoming data and provide some API to get the average/median/max/min values of the reported metrics.
+The goal is to provide a simulation of these kinds of data pipelines to handle the incoming data and provide some APIs to get the average/median/max/min values of the reported metrics.

 ### Implementation Overview